Licensed to practice in Florida and accepts 27 insurances. Specializes in Anxiety, Self Esteem, Trauma and PTSD and 9 more.

 Often rebooked

-Many of the people I work with are thoughtful, caring, and self-aware—but still struggle with anxiety, trauma, attachment wounds, or self-doubt.
-You might know why you feel the way you do, yet still feel stuck.
-Insight alone hasn’t been enough.
+Many people know exactly where their patterns come from—but still feel stuck repeating them.
+My work is helping you bridge the gap between understanding yourself and actually changing your life.
 I help adults navigate anxiety, trauma, relationship challenges, low self-worth, and major life transitions.
 My approach is warm, collaborative, and grounded in evidence-based therapy.
 Sessions focus on understanding patterns, building emotional insight, and developing tools that actually fit your life—not generic coping skills that don’t stick.
-Therapy with me is not about fixing you—it's about helping you reconnect with your strengths, feel more secure within yourself, and create meaningful change at a pace that feels right.
+Therapy with me is not about fixing you—it's about helping you reconnect with your strengths, feel more aligned and secure within yourself, and create meaningful change at a pace that feels right.

 The first session is about creating safety and connection.
 You’re not expected to retell your entire story or revisit anything you’re not ready to discuss.
 We’ll focus on understanding what you’re experiencing in the present, what feels most pressing, and how therapy can support you.
 Together, we’ll begin building a foundation that feels steady, respectful, and collaborative.